 Traditional flea treatments include chemicals such as methoprene, permethrin, and imidacloprid.
 In order to reduce the potential environmental impact, more and more pet owners are looking for natural flea remedies.

 We have put together six of the best and most effective home remedies for dog fleas, for both deterring and eliminating troublesome pests.
-Most of the remedies include ingredients which you probably have in your home.
+Most of the natural flea remedies include ingredients that you probably have in your home.
 If not, they are all relatively inexpensive and easy to find.

 While these treatments have proven safe and effective for hundreds of dog owners, they should still be used with caution.
 Just like people, dogs can react differently even to the most innocuous of ingredients.
 If your pooch shows any reactions, cease use immediately.

 Additionally, these practical and useful solutions are not meant to replace any medication that may have been prescribed by your veterinarian.

 What you need: